Bindhhuu/SQL-Interview-Questions/README.md

 ## 📚 What This Repo Includes

 - 📘 **Tutorial Notes**: Key concepts, syntax, and examples from DataLemur’s tutorials
 - ❓ **Solved Questions**: My SQL solutions to interview-style problems
-- 🧠 **Tips & Tricks**: Optimizations, query breakdowns, and alternative approaches
-- 🔍 **Explanation First**: Most solutions are explained step-by-step before the code

 ---